Checkio-Game-Missions/checkio-empire-counting-tiles/info/story.md

-We need to replace floor tiles in our silos, but How to figure out how many square tiles we will need?
+We need to replace the floor tiles in our silos with new - stronger square tiles, but how many tiles we will need?